nikomatsakis/rfcs/text/0000-contingency-plan.md

 of the syntax, in which there are no conflicts between keywords and identifiers, syntactic sugar is expanded, and so forth.
 Opt-in changes might affect the translation into this abstract AST, but should not affect the semantics of the AST itself at a deeper level.
+This concept of an idealized AST is analagous to the "elaborated syntax" described in [RFC 1105], except that it is at a conceptual level.

 So, for example, the conflict between new keywords and existing identifiers can (generally) be trivially worked around by renaming